johanvalentini/suitable-grid/README.md

 A simple grid system written in SASS using [Compass](http://compass-style.org).

-A compiled version of the sass files is included in the included stylesheets folder.
+A compiled version of the sass files is found in the included stylesheets folder.

 ```html
 <section class="section">